mkunkel/board_game_capstone/doc/user_stories.md

 I want to be able to enter details about the games in my collection In order to keep track of my collection.

-  Usage: ./game --add "Shadows Over Camelot" 2 7 45 "Description of game"
+  Usage: ./game add "Shadows Over Camelot" --min 2 --max 7 --time 45 --desc "Description of game"

 Acceptance Criteria:
 * Rejects entries without all required information